NicoMandel/rosprofiler/README.md

         * [x] absolute value
         * [x] lower is better
         * [x] divide the volumes - if >10, set to 9
+    * [ ] Alternative: use relative dimensions: max/min -> higher is better. means that one axis is significantly smaller, making it possible to be flat

 * [x] Weight of the Drone:
     * [x] Weight the drone itself (with battery), `1322 g`